E-r-1-c/networking-labs/03-network-services/01-dhcp-server-and-relay/README.md

 The successful replies confirmed that:

 - Both clients received usable DHCP addresses
-- Each client used the correct default gateway
+- Each client received the correct default gateway
-- R0 routed traffic between the three networks
+- R0 routed traffic between all three networks
+- The clients could reach each other
-- Both clients could reach the centralized server
+- The clients could reach the centralized server

 ---

 ### DHCP Relay Failure

-The DHCP relay command was temporarily removed from the Client LAN 2 interface.
+The DHCP relay configuration was temporarily removed from `GigabitEthernet0/2`, which connects to Client LAN 2.

 PC1 released its existing address and attempted to obtain a new lease.